BuilderinResidencyTinkerspace/AquaNav_/docs/week-02.md

 # Week 2

-**Goal this week:**To find suitable wheels, connect the wheels to the motors and base, and complete the initial motor-control circuit.
+Goal this week:To find suitable wheels, connect the wheels to the motors and base, and complete the initial motor-control circuit.

 ## What we did